jquery/learn.jquery.com/content/javascript-101/reserved-words.md

 ---
-chapter : "js101"
+chapter :     js101
-section:  "5"
+section:      5
-title:    "Reserved Words"
+title:        Reserved Words
+attribution:  jQuery Fundamentals
 ---
 JavaScript has a number of “reserved words,” or words that have special meaning in the language.
 You should avoid using these words in your code except when using them with their intended meaning.